Lawrence908/eventsphere/EventSphere_664870797/TO-DO.md

 ## **Ready for Submission**

-Your EventSphere project is **85% complete** and ready for submission with all core requirements fulfilled.
-The remaining 15% consists of:
+Your EventSphere project is **92% complete** and ready for submission with all core requirements fulfilled.
+The remaining 8% consists of:

-1. **Presentation slides** (for class demo)
+1. **Presentation finalization** (converting slides.md to Google Slides with screenshots) - 90% complete
-2. **Learning reflection** (personal outcomes document)
+2. **Learning reflection** (personal outcomes document) - to be completed

-Both of these are typically completed closer to the presentation date and don't affect the core technical submission.
+The presentation slides scaffold is complete with 50+ comprehensive slides.
+You now need to:
+- Convert to Google Slides with visual formatting
+- Add screenshots from your live application
+- Practice the demo presentation

 ## **File Structure Created**